-Nigeria needs your expertise, experience, defence minister tells retired officers
+Nigeria Needs Your Expertise, Experience, Defence Minister Tells Retired Officers

 The CDS said their training, intelligence sharing and military cooperation had played a key role in enhancing the capabilities of the Nigerian military and strengthening the nation's defence.
 "I would like to express my heartfelt appreciation to the Nigerian people for their unwavering support and trust in our armed forces. headtopics.com

 The President of RC38 Welfare Association, Solomon Uduonwa, said the event was organised to celebrate their journey in the military, which began on 21 September 1986.
-“He dazzled a lot of us with his sportsman capabilities.
-He was a very prolific striker in football.
-He was also a basketball player.
-He played volleyball and somebody said he also played hockey.
+"In our course, we recognised and acknowledged him as a forerunner and the first among equals in the Nigerian Defence Academy.

-Nigeria needs your expertise, Defence minister to retired officersA Nigerian newspaper and Online version of the Vanguard, a daily publication in Nigeria covering Nigeria news, Niger delta, general national news, politics, business, energy, sports, entertainment, fashion,lifestyle human interest stories, etc Read more ⮕
+Nigeria: Individualism, Greed, Ethnic Sentiments Hampering Nigeria's ProgressFormer Minister of Transportation, Mr Rotimi Amaechi, yesterday, lamented the myriad of issues bedeviling Nigeria and called for a democracy that incorporated her diversity.
+Read more ⮕

-Nigeria needs your expertise, wealth of experience – Defence minister, Matawalle to retired military officersThe Minister of State for Defence, Bello Matawalle, says Nigeria still needs the expertise and wealth of experience of retired military officers in confronting the security challenges of the nation.
-Matawalle said this at a dinner in honour of the Chief of Defence Staff (CDS), Gen. Read more ⮕
+Nigeria: AfDB, Partners Inject $1bn to Fund Nigeria's SapzsAfrican Development Bank (AfDB), Islamic Development Bank (IDB) and the International Fund for Agricultural Development have voted $1billion to deliver special agro-industrial processing zones in 24 States of Nigeria.
+Read more ⮕